ReliSA/STePSEnHECs-PaCt/References.md

 [DEC'12] Deci, Edward L. and Ryan, Richard M..
 "Self-Determination Theory".
 In Handbook of Theories of Social Psychology.
 SAGE Publications Inc., 2012.
 Vol. 1

+[JAC'24] Jacobs, Tineke.
+2024.
+"Grading individual students in software engineering projects confidently".
+In Proceedings of the 29th European Conference on Pattern Languages of Programs, People, and Practices (EuroPLoP ’24).
+Association for Computing Machinery, New York, NY, USA, July 2023.
+Pages 1-10.

 [PIN'25] Pinho, Daniel, Picha, Petr and Brada, Premek.
 "Patterns for Teaching Agile with Student Projects - Team and Project Setup."
 In EuroPLop '25: Proceedings of the 30th European Conference on Pattern Languages of Programs, People, and Practices.
 Springer, July 2025.
-Pages 1â€“10.
+Pages 1-10.

 [TUC'77] Tuckman, Bruce W and Jensen, Mary Ann C..
 "Stages of Small-Group Development Revisited".
 In Group & Organization Studies.
 SAGE Publications Inc., 1977.
 Vol. 2, issue 4, pages 419-427.